Carnell Lake

-Carnell Augustino Lake (born July 15, 1967) is an American former professional football player and coach who is the defensive coordinator for the Memphis Showboats of the United States Football League (USFL).
+Carnell Augustino Lake (born July 15, 1967) is an American former professional football player and coach.
 He was a safety and cornerback in the National Football League (NFL).
 He is a member of the NFL 1990s All-Decade Team.
 He was the cornerbacks coach for the UCLA Bruins under head coach Rick Neuheisel in 2009 before leaving after one season for family reasons.
 He was the Pittsburgh Steelers defensive backs coach until February 2018.

 College career

 Lake played linebacker for the UCLA Bruins from 1985 through 1988.
 He finished his college career with 45.5 tackles for loss and 25.5 sacks.
 Those totals, as of the 2016 season, are 1st and 4th in UCLA football history.

 NFL career

 On January 15, 1989, Lake played in the East-West Shrine Game and was part of the West who lost 24–6 to the East.
 On January 21, 1989, Lake was part of Los Angeles Rams' head coach John Robinson's South team that defeated the North 13–12.
 Lake played safety in both games as multiple teams were interested in moving him to safety as he was considered to be too small to continue to play linebacker professionally.